thvdveld/smoltcp-rpl-docs/src/introduction.md

 # RPL

-The RPL protocol ([RFC6550](https://datatracker.ietf.org/doc/html/rfc6550)) is used in networks that usually consist of low power devices and where the network is generally susceptible for packet loss.
+The RPL protocol ([RFC6550](https://datatracker.ietf.org/doc/html/rfc6550)) is designed for networks that usually consist of low power devices and where the network is generally susceptible to packet loss.
 Read [here](./rpl_introduction.md) if you want to know more about how the protocol works.